Building Kohn-Sham potentials for ground and excited states: Regularization

 \section{Regularization}

-We saw in Theorem \ref{kspropi} that to represent a density $\ro$ with pure or mixed states of a potential, we need to maximize $\ger{k}$, but we also saw that this functional is ill-posed in $L^p$ spaces.
-Hence we regularize it in this section to make it coercive.
+We saw in Theorem \ref{kspropi} that to $v$-represent a density $\ro$ with pure or mixed states, we need to maximize $\ger{k}$, but we also saw that this problem is ill-posed in $L^p$ spaces.
+Hence we regularize it in this section, which will make it coercive.